• Skip to primary navigation

 4. Whole Wheat & All-Purpose Flour

 Both whole wheat flour and all-purpose flour can make excellent alternatives to cornmeal.
-Just keep in mind that these flours are not gluten-free, so they may not be the right choice for all bakers and home chefs out there.
+Remember that these flours are not gluten-free, so they may not be the right choice for all bakers and home chefs.

 Most people have all-purpose or white flour in their pantry, making this the go-to corn flour replacement.
 Whole wheat is also a popular choice, especially because it contains much more nutrients than its white counterparts.

 White flour will not change the recipe in terms of flavor or texture.
 Whole wheat flour, on the other hand, can give your foods a malty flavor.
-While it is not an undesirable flavor, it might not be right for the flavor composition you’re seeking.
+While it is not an undesirable flavor, it might not be right for your desired flavor composition.

 5. Self-Rising Flour